mahendra189/ipl-clone/README.md

 ## License

 This project is created for educational purposes only.
-All IPL-related content and images are property of their respective owners.
+All La Liga-related content and images are property of their respective owners.

 ## Contact